twosigma/Cook/integration/README.md

 All dependencies are specified in [`requirements.txt`](./requirements.txt), and can be installed automatically via `pip`:

+Before running these tests, please make sure you've followed the instructions in the [Cook Readme](../README.md) Quickstart section.
+In particular, to run the integration tests in docker, you need to have minimesos running, and the cook scheduler running within docker.
+You also need to have 'jq' installed for json queries.

 ```bash
 $ pip install -r requirements.txt
 ```